 Writing is a skill.
 Like any other skill, it requires consistent practice to improve.

 It doesn’t matter what you write.
 It doesn’t matter how much you write.
-If you want to become a better writer, you need to write every day.
+You need to write every day.

-Here’s a short list of things to write to improve your writing skills:
+Here's a shortlist of things to write to improve your skills:

 - “How to” guides